silvercircle/silvercircle.github.io/_got-theories/jon/jon-is-the-azor-ahai.md

 * he is a very skilled swordsman with the proven ability to kill white walkers.

 <div class="floatbox right" style="width:30%;margin-top: 0;" markdown="1">
-This theory could also mean that Jon's romance to Dany will be short-lived {:aleft}
+>This theory could also mean that Jon's romance to Dany will be short-lived {: .fancy}
 </div>
 All the above makes sense in supporting the theory about Jon being the Azor Ahai and is much stronger evidence than rivaling theories can present for their respective candidates.
 Other